JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-Object-Factories.md

 This configures an object factory from an external assembly.
 Object factories can be registered as described on the [[UserGuide/Configuration API|Configuration API]] page.

-**Note:** When a configuration graph is used in an ASP.Net application the //AutoConfigureObjectFactories()// method will be called automatically before attempting to load configuration so any custom objects you define will be loadable.
+**Note:** When a configuration graph is used in an ASP.Net application the `AutoConfigureObjectFactories()` method will be called automatically before attempting to load configuration so any custom objects you define will be loadable.